cbefus/Eynnyd/docs/source/guide/tutorials/decorators.rst

 life is easier.
 Note that into the DAOs we inject our database pool.
 These DAOs dont care about the specifics of our MySQL driver, only that they can execute sql commands against a database.

-Now that we have our DAOs we can build our :ref:`Interceptor`s and :term:`Handler`s.
+Now that we have our DAOs we can build our :term:`Interceptor`\s and :term:`Handler`\s.
 For this tutorial we just have the one of each.
 Into each of these we inject our built DAOs.

 This kind of dependency build up allows code to be easy to read, debug, extend, and maintain.
 In fact, in his